Supreme Court of Victoria: Trial Division

 The Trial Division sits with one judge, and usually acts as a court of original jurisdiction for serious criminal matters such as murder, attempted murder, corporate offences and certain conspiracy charges, and civil matters which are considered to involve greater complexity or amounts of money more than would be appropriate to have determined in the Magistrates' Court (whose civil jurisdictional limit is $100,000) or County Court (whose jurisdiction has since the beginning of 2007 been unlimited as to amount).
 The Trial Division also acts as an appeal court from the Magistrates' Court on questions of law, and appeals from the Victorian Civil and Administrative Tribunal on points of law, except against an order of the President or Vice-President of the Tribunal.
 It also hears federal indictable offences such as treason.

 The Commercial Court is a sub-division of the Trial Division, composed of specialist judges to deal with commercial disputes.

 Court of Appeal

 The Court of Appeal hears appeals from the County Court and the Trial Division, as well as appeals on points of law from the Victorian Civil and Administrative Tribunal against the order of the President or Vice-President, and usually consists of a panel of three Judges of Appeal.
 In rare cases where it is sought to overrule or reconsider the correctness of a previous Court of Appeal decision, it can sit with five judges.

 Locations

 The main buildings for the Supreme Court are located at the corner of William and Lonsdale Streets in Melbourne and in nearby buildings.

-The Supreme Court also does circuits to Ballarat, Geelong, Warrnambool, Hamilton, Horsham, Bendigo, Mildura, Shepparton, Wangaratta, Wodonga, Sale and Morwell.
+The Supreme Court also does circuits to Bendigo, Ballarat, Geelong, Warrnambool, Hamilton, Horsham, Mildura, Shepparton, Wangaratta, Wodonga, Sale and Morwell.
 In these locations the Court uses the facilities of the local Magistrates' Court.